 Now I just need to move the Internet access to the 'Lab" VLAN and add the remaining VLANS to /etc/network/interfaces:

 nano /etc/network/interfaces auto lo iface lo inet loopback auto eth0 iface eth0 inet static address 192.168.0.10 netmask 255.255.255.0 auto eth0.1 iface eth0.1 inet static vlan-raw-device eth0 address 192.168.1.10 netmask 255.255.255.0 auto eth0.2 iface eth0.2 inet static vlan-raw-device eth0 address 192.168.2.5 netmask 255.255.255.0 auto eth0.3 iface eth0.3 inet static vlan-raw-device eth0 address 192.168.3.5 netmask 255.255.255.0 auto eth0.4 iface eth0.4 inet static vlan-raw-device eth0 address 192.168.4.5 netmask 255.255.255.0 gateway 192.168.4.1 dns-nameservers 18.104.22.168 22.214.171.124

-The last step is to make sure that smart switch port 5 is part of VLANs 1, 2, 3, and 4.
+The last step is to make sure that smart switch port 5 is part of VLANs 1, 2, 3, and 4, with PVID 1.
 If all goes well, the workstation can ping the smart switch IP, Google DNS, and servers on all 4 VLANs.

 The next step is to use this same network setup for the management NIC on the Proxmox cluster.
 Using the 4 VLAN interfaces for the network bridges (VMBR1-VMBR4).